Kentico/xperience-by-kentico-shopify/README.md

 ## Library Version Matrix

-Summary of libraries which are supported by the following versions Xperince by Kentico / Kentico Xperience 13
+Summary of libraries which are supported by the following versions Xperince by Kentico

 ### Shopify integration